 A coach will lead you to the first tower where you get stunning views of the Arkansas River Valley and nearby mountains.
 Over a 2,000 acre, you can try 6 zip lines running 800 feet lengthwise.
 Feast your eyes on a variety of canyons and ancient gold mines.

-Zip line activities are offered every day scheduled at 9:00 am 12:00 noon and 3:00 pm.
+These Breckenridge zipline tours and activities are offered every day scheduled at 9:00 am 12:00 noon and 3:00 pm.
 You can also choose combination packages such as zip lines and snowmobile adventures.

 The minimum weight is set at 60 pounds and the maximum weight is 260 pounds.
 There’s no minimum age requirement.
 They offer serval winter zip line and snowmobile options with prices depending on the package you select.